-The Ministry of Defence (MOD) has awarded a £4 million contract to Lockheed Martin United Kingdom (LMUK) for the supply of 2,700 drill rounds to support the Ajax programme.
+The Ministry of Defence (MOD) has issued a Voluntary Transparency Notice (VTN) announcing its intention to award a £4 million contract to Lockheed Martin United Kingdom (LMUK) for the supply of 2,700 drill rounds to support the Ajax programme.

-The MOD has cited technical reasons for awarding the contract directly to LMUK.
+The MOD has cited technical reasons for intending to award the contract directly to LMUK.
 According to the MOD, LMUK’s drill rounds have already been tested and qualified for the Ajax platform, meeting the required specifications.
 Previous attempts to source alternatives from other suppliers have been unsuccessful, with those options failing to meet the necessary standards.

 Supporting Ajax Training and Operations